Certifying localizable quantum properties with constant sample complexity: Overview of Methods and Results

-\textit{Magic certification.} We further apply our framework to quantum magic (or non-stabilizerness) certification, where the free set consists of convex mixtures of all stabilizer states.
-Since local Pauli measurements are free operations in the magic resource theory and preserve stabilizerness, the presence of localizable quantum magic after measuring a large complement in the computational basis directly certifies the magic of the target state. \begin{corollary}[Certifying quantum magic, informal] If the target state exhibits localizable magic on a small subsystem, then quantum magic can be certified with $\mathcal{O}(1)$ sample complexity while achieving constant noise robustness. \end{corollary} To the best of our knowledge, this is the first protocol that certifies quantum magic using only single-copy local measurements, while achieving soundness for mixed states.
-Localizable magic is a key resource in quantum error correction, particularly in magic-state injection~\cite{Bravyi2005Universal}.
-As such, our framework provides an efficient certification protocol for this magic concentration phenomenon, offering the potential for exponential improvements in sample complexity in practical experiments~\cite{Niroula2024MagicPhaseTransition}.
+\textit{Magic certification.} We further apply our framework to quantum magic (or non-stabilizerness) certification in Sec.~\ref{sec:certifying_magic}, with the free set consisting of convex mixtures of all stabilizer states.
+Since local Pauli measurements are free operations in the magic resource theory and preserve stabilizerness, the presence of localizable quantum magic after measuring a large complement in the computational basis directly certifies the magic of the target state. \begin{corollary}[Certifying quantum magic, informal] If the target state exhibits localizable magic on a small subsystem, then quantum magic can be certified with $\mathcal{O}(1)$ sample complexity while achieving constant robustness. \end{corollary}

+These performance guarantees are established for typical Haar-random states.
+Furthermore, because magic is a fundamental resource for fault-tolerant quantum computing~\cite{Bravyi2005Universal}, we numerically demonstrate the scalability of our approach on magic-injection circuits for systems up to 512 qubits.
+To the best of our knowledge, this is the first protocol to certify quantum magic using only single-copy local measurements while achieving soundness for mixed states.
+Consequently, our framework offers the potential for exponential improvements in sample complexity for relevant experiments, such as detecting magic phase transitions~\cite{Niroula2024MagicPhaseTransition} and benchmarking near-term fault-tolerant demonstrations.

-\textit{Fidelity certification.} Finally, we show that not only are quantum properties localizable in small subsystems, but global state information is also robustly encoded within them.
-Specifically, we propose a fidelity certification protocol that compares local fidelities on a small subsystem after measuring the large complement in local Pauli bases, and we prove that such local comparisons suffice to certify the state fidelity for a measure-one subset of all pure states.
-Numerical experiments provide compelling evidence that our method achieves constant sample complexity and constant noise robustness for generic states.
-This represents a substantial improvement over state-of-the-art fidelity-certification methods, whose costs grow with system size and whose noise tolerance diminishes~\cite{Huang2024Certifying}, as well as over adaptive local-measurement approaches that require challenging classical feedback and long-lived quantum memory to store states between measurement rounds~\cite{Gupta2025SingleQubitCertification, Li2025UniversalVerification}.
+\textit{Fidelity certification.} Finally, we show that global state fidelity is also robustly encoded within small subsystems in Sec.~\ref{sec:fidelity}.
+Specifically, we propose a fidelity certification protocol that compares local fidelities on a small subsystem after measuring the large complement in local Pauli bases.

+Our protocol achieves constant sample complexity and robustness for almost all quantum states, including random graph states.